The 2024 PASSAR Medal

 Being hosted by tthe Pennsylvania Society

-The Polo Shirts for the 2024 Congress are now being produced and ready for orders.
+Merchandise for the 2024 Congress is now being produced and ready for orders.
 The Polo shirt would be a great gift for the members of your family, and are available in both men and women sizes.
 The proceeds from these Polo Shirts will be used to assist in funding the 2024 Congress.

 About the Pennsylvania Society

 The National Society of the Sons of the American Revolution was organized on April 30, 1889, to "perpetuate the memory of those who, by their services or sacrifices during the war of the American Revolution, achieved the independence of the American People."